tdda/tdda/doc/source/installation.md

 ```

 :::{note}
-If you see a `pyproject.toml` in the repository and are tempted to run
+If you notice the `pyproject.toml` in the repository and are tempted to run
-`pip install -r pyproject.toml`, don't: that only installs the listed
+`pip install -r pyproject.toml`, don’t: that only installs the listed
 *dependencies*, not `tdda` itself.
 The `tdda` command-line tools and the
 `tdda` Python package will not be available.
 :::